 Paris, the city of love, one of the most famous cities in Europa and the world.
 With all the attractions, trendy neighbourhoods and delicious restaurants you can easily spend a few days here.
-Use this Paris City Guide to plan all must-sees for your next trip to one of Europe’s best cities.
+Use this City Guide to start exploring Paris on your next trip to one of Europe’s best cities.

 Things to do

 Next to the Seine, you can find the Musée d’Orsay.
 It’s one of my favourite museums for a few reasons.
 It houses an impressive amount of art including some of the works of Monet, Manet, Cézanne, Van Gogh and other famous artists.